Martian Successor Nadesico: The Motion Picture – Prince of Darkness

-Martian Successor Nadesico: The Motion Picture – Prince of Darkness (機動戦艦ナデシコ -The prince of darkness-, Kidō Senkan Nadeshiko -Za purinsu obu dākunesu-), also known as Prince of Darkness Nadesico or Nadesico the Movie: Prince of Darkness, is a 1998 anime film written and directed by Tatsuo Satō, and it is a sequel to the series Martian Successor Nadesico.
+Martian Successor Nadesico: The Motion Picture – Prince of Darkness (機動戦艦ナデシコ -The prince of darkness-, Kidō Senkan Nadeshiko -Za purinsu obu dākunesu-), also known as Prince of Darkness Nadesico or Nadesico the Movie: Prince of Darkness, is a 1998 Japanese animated science fiction film written and directed by Tatsuo Satō, and it is a sequel to the series Martian Successor Nadesico.
 The story is a direct sequel to Nadesico: The Blank of Three Years, a video game for the Sega Saturn that takes place immediately after the TV series ends, and before the movie begins.
 The movie won the prestigious Seiun Award for Best Dramatic Presentation, Prince of Darkness also win Anime Grand Prix from Animage magazine for Best Title, Best Female character (Ruri Hoshino), and Best Song ("Dearest" by Yumi Matsuzawa), and It was a nominated for the Animation Kobe for Theatrical Film Award but lost to Pokémon: The First Movie (which later won Stinkers Bad Movie Awards for Worst Achievement in Animation).
 Originally licensed by ADV Films, the movie, along with the TV Series have been re-licensed to Nozomi Entertainment.

 Plot

 Two years have passed since the third battle of Mars, with the Nadesico taking possession of the Ruin.
 The Earth and the Jovian Federation have come to an uneasy peace.
 However, Akito and Yurika have both vanished and are presumed dead.
-Meanwhile, a new threat to peace is rising in the form of the "Martian Successors" (A splinter group of the original Jovian Federation who wish to continue the war and take revenge on the Earth and Nergal and bring about a new world order).
-A 15-year-old Ruri Hoshino, is now the new captain of the highly-mobile battleship Nadesico B, and has earned the respect and awe of many in the Military thanks to her unparalleled skill with machines, made her gains the nickname "Cyber Fairy".

-Most of the original Nadesico crew return in order to prevent the Earth from experiencing another war.
-Some of the crew have undergone slight changes; the Aestivalis pilot Ryoko now sports her naturally black hair color, but others (such as the pun-loving Izumi) have not changed at all.
-Two new crew members from Nadesico B join the original Nadesico crew, the first is a young boy named Ensign Hari Makibi, who like Ruri is a genetically engineered prodigy and has exceptional control over machines.
-The second is Saburota Takasugi, a former member of the Jovian Federation Defense Force who now serves as the Nadesico B's Tactical Officer, unlike other Jovian's who are generally chivalrous and very respectful of women, Saburota is something of a womanizer.
+Meanwhile, a splinter group of the original Jovian Federation called the "Martian Successors" appears, intending to continue the war and take revenge on both Earth and Nergal.
+A 15-year-old Ruri Hoshino is now the new captain of the highly mobile battleship Nadesico B and has earned the respect and awe of many in the Military thanks to her unparalleled skill with machines, made her gains the nickname "Cyber Fairy".
+Most of the original Nadesico crew return in order to prevent the Earth from experiencing another war, along two new crew members from Nadesico B who serve under Ruri: A young boy named Ensign Hari Makibi, who like Ruri is a genetically engineered prodigy, and Saburota Takasugi a womanizer and a former member of the Jovian Federation Defense Force.